cython/cython/docs/src/userguide/extension_types.rst

 a method is called from Python code.
 Especially when calling hybrid methods declared with :keyword:`cpdef` in .pyx files or with the ``@ccall`` decorator.

-The first approach is to create a Python subclass.:
+The first approach is to create a Python subclass:

 .. tabs::